simonmichael/hledger/hledger-ui/hledger-ui.1.md

   current account's historic balance as of the transaction date, even if you have adjusted the report start date.
 Currently it always shows the running total).

+## Error screen

+This screen will appear if there is a problem, such as a parse error, when you press g to reload.
+Once you have fixed the problem described, press g again to reload and restore normal operation.

 # ENVIRONMENT